Privacy Policy - Bongiorno Group

 You have several choices regarding your use of Bongiorno’s websites.
 In general, you are not required to provide personal information when you visit our websites.
 However, if you apply to receive information about our services, events and industry updates or wish to apply for a job, we may require you to provide certain personal information.

 5.3.
-Links to third party websites
+Links to other websites

 Bongiorno does not endorse, approve or recommend the services or products provided on third party websites.